vicb/bsmSelect/README.md

   * improved custom animations
   * support for optgroup
   * ability to set the default select title via the configuration
+  * make the original label point to the new select

 2010-07-02: